 This Easy Spicy Mango Chutney is a fusion of beautiful sweet mango, Indian spices, ginger, garlic and red chilli.
 Bursting with flavour and the perfect accompaniment to curries, cold meats and cheese – this delicious mango chutney really packs a punch!

-If you don’t have a pestle and mortar then use my simple hack which just involves a small bowl and the handle of an old fashioned rolling pin which works just as well in my opinion!
+If you don’t have a pestle and mortar use my simple hack.
+Just use a small bowl and the handle of an old-fashioned rolling pin which works just as well in my opinion!

 Last weekend I was at the Hampton Court Food Festival where I tried lots of foods including some Indian Mango Chutney with Chillies and I have to say mine was just as good if not better as you don’t get the fresh mango flavour with commercially produced mango chutney!